TheOdinProject/curriculum/foundations/html_css/css-foundations/the-cascade.md

 <div class="lesson-content__panel" markdown="1">

-1. Go back to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) and navigate to the `foundations` directory.
-Review the README and complete the final exercise:
+1. Go back to our [CSS exercises repository and navigate to the `foundations/cascade` directory](https://github.com/TheOdinProject/css-exercises/tree/main/foundations/cascade).
+Review the README and complete the exercise:
-   - `06-cascade-fix`
+   - `01-cascade-fix`

     Note: Solutions for these exercises can be found in the `solution` folder of each exercise.